-Availability: Mostly in New York, but also in some other states such as Pennsylvania, Washington DC, Massachusetts, and Delaware (and now, Washington).
-They also have an online store (check for shipping availability for states besides New York).
-310 cases of this vintage of this cider were produced in 2014.
+Availability: Mostly in New York, but also in some other states, such as Pennsylvania, Washington DC, Massachusetts, Delaware, and Washington; see this page for detailed info on distribution.
+However, the easiest spot is at the cidery and their online store (check for shipping availability for states besides New York).

 Cidery Description: Eve’s Cidery is a small family run orchard and cidery located in Van Etten, in the Finger Lakes region of New York State.
 We grow apples and other tree fruits and ferment artisanal ciders.
 We believe in nature, art, good food and hard work.
 These beliefs influence the way we farm, make cider and sell our product.
 We hope you can taste some of it in the bottle.

 Their official tasting room is at the Finger Lakes Cider House in Interlaken New York.